 Students are admitted by the Department through the Pan-Hellenic Exam system and the rules defined regarding special student categories.
 Registration takes place each September through the obligatory electronic registration system, in accordance to instructions provided by the Ministry of Education.
-The Department does not have any similar department, thus does not accept students transfers (Φ EK 2520/29.06.2018, τ .B')
+There are no departments similar to the Department of Statistics, thus it does not accept student transfers (Φ EK 2520/29.06.2018, τ .B').